What is a mortgage deposit?

 How much mortgage deposit do I have to pay on a Buy to let mortgage?

-Buy to let mortgages may charge mortgage deposits from 15% all the way up to 40%.
+Buy to let mortgages may require mortgage deposits from 15% all the way up to 40%.

 The mortgage deposit you may have to pay on a buy to let mortgage will heavily depend on your experience on with buy to let properties, the risk to the buy to let mortgage lender and if your buy to let property is income generating already or if you will need to find tenants.